silnrsi/sldrtools/docs/LDML_entry.md

 - From the command line: python sheetldml.py -o LDML_entry_xyz-Latn.ods LDML_entry.ods xyz.ldml

-(where LDML_entry.ods is the blank template file, xyz.ldml is the existing LDML file and LDML_entry_xyz-Latn.ods is the spreadsheet initialized from the LDML file.
+(where LDML_entry.ods is the blank template file, xyz.ldml is the existing LDML file and LDML_entry_xyz-Latn.ods is the spreadsheet initialized from the LDML file).